 - Socially isolated – having little or no support

-- Are our of work or unable to work owing to sickness
+- Unemployed – out of work or unable to work owing to sickness

 How to get an appointment

-If you think that you or someone you know would benefit from Becky’s support please speak contact your surgery about being referred.
-Becky will telephone you first to arrange an appointment that is convenient for you.
+If you think that you or someone you know would benefit from my support please contact reception.
+I will telephone you first to arrange an appointment that is convenient for you.